Frequently Asked Questions

 What if I get injured?
 Is there some way I can get points without running?

 The WCC has made allowance for the possibility of injury during the season.
 You may still earn participation points by volunteering to help out at a race.
 Contact the race director before the scheduled start time of a race, preferably at least the day before.
 (The earlier you contact the director, the better.)
-If the director agrees to allow you to help out, you will earn 45 points for working the race.
+If the director agrees to allow you to help out, you will earn 75 points for working the race.
 This option for receiving points is available for only one race per season.

 Back to Top

 The awards for the winners of the WCC depend on the sponsorships the WCC Committee can obtain.
-In the past, overall winners have received personalized trophies along with gift certificates or monetary awards.
-Age group winners have received personalized plaques or trophies.
+In the past, overall winners have received trophies along with gift certificates or monetary awards.
+Age group winners have received plaques or trophies.
 Runners who participate in every race have received certificates and specially designed t-shirts.

 Back to Top

-How are awards presented after the season?
+How are series awards presented after the season?

 Back to Top